 For your safety and the enjoyment of the entire group, we ask that you make us aware of any issues that you have that may impede your taking full advantage of this activity.

 Transportation and lodging are provided by the college.
 Students are responsible for their subway ticket, meals and any incidental expenses that may be incurred.
 Typically students spend approximately $100 of their own money while on this trip.

 The first 40 students to complete the registration process will have seats on the bus.

-Priority is given to students that haven't gone on this trip before, with the exception of the Fall 2013 trip.
+Priority is given to students that haven't gone on this trip before.

 Please discuss any concerns you may have with your personal physician BEFORE making a financial commitment.